GEOG 101 GRADING

 49- 0% correct or not submitted = 0 extra credit points

-Blue Scantron answer sheets will be distributed in class.
-NO atlas exercise Scantron sheet will be accepted after the exam, no matter how valid your reason.
+Blue Scantron sheets for the atlas extra credit exercise answers will be distributed in class.
+NO Scantron sheet (or other form of answer sheet) will be accepted after the stated due date, no matter how valid your reason.

 b) Geographic Essays.
-You have the option to submit for extra credit a maximum of five analytical essays from the “Thinking Geographically” (TG) section at the end of each chapter.
-Just one discussion point may be selected from each TG box for the chapter selected.
+You have the option to submit for extra credit a maximum of five analytical essays from the “Thinking Geographically” (TG) section at the end of Chapters 4 through 12.
+(Chapters 1-3 do not qualify for extra credit.)
+Only one discussion point may be selected from each TG box for the chapter selected.